List of The Vampire Chronicles characters: Magnus

 Magnus is the vampire who turned Lestat into a vampire in The Vampire Lestat (1985).
 Magnus is characterized by black hair and eyes of the same color.
 As a mortal, he was an alchemist.
 He was an old man when he trapped the vampire Benedict in chains and stole the Dark Gift/Blood for himself.
 That happened at some point during the Middle Ages.
 According to the "Old Queen" (Allesandra) of Armand's coven in Paris, Magnus was 300 years old when he made Lestat, which would put his year of birth in the late 15th century.
 Over time, he was driven mad by his vampiric nature and his immortality.
 Before killing himself, he sought an heir to inherit the immense wealth that he had accumulated over the years.
 Magnus searched for years for an heir, with no success.
 In his dungeon, he had hundreds of decomposing bodies stored in a room, the discarded remains of his search for a suitable heir.
 Every one of these candidates had blond hair and blue eyes, just as Lestat does.
 After choosing Lestat as his heir and giving him explicit instructions to scatter his ashes after he had burned up, Magnus leaped into a pyre that he had made for himself.
 He left Lestat to struggle and learn for himself of his new vampiric nature and its powers.
 Lestat would later lament that he learned "absolutely nothing" from the one who made him.

-Magnus is portrayed by Damien Atkins in season three of the television series.
+Magnus is portrayed by Damien Atkins in the third season of the television series.

 Antoine

 Introduced in The Vampire Lestat, Antoine is a French musician, exiled to Louisiana and made a vampire by Lestat.
 He returns in Prince Lestat (2014).

 Antoinette, a gender swapped version of the character, appears in the 2022 television series Interview with the Vampire, portrayed by Maura Grace Athari.
 In the story, she is a blues singer taken as a lover by Lestat.
 Eventually, Louis and Claudia insist that Lestat kill her as a condition of reuniting their family.
 Lestat pretends to, presenting her severed finger as proof, but instead makes her a vampire to spy on Louis and Claudia.
-They ultimately destroy her in their incinerator.
+The pair ultimately destroy her in their incinerator.